Predicting Future Conditions

 To view predicted Condition Parameter data in the Graphing panel (if available):

-3. In the dropdown, open the folder for the deteriorated data of interest, and select the desired Condition Parameter.
+Open the folder for the deteriorated data of interest and select the desired Condition Parameter.